 If this post inspired you to learn more about homeopathic remedies, ‘A Healer in Every Home‘ is a great resource if you are wanting to dip your toe into homeopathic remedies.
 While I don’t agree with everything in the book, like using peroxide on open wounds, and am sad it never mentions using colloidal silver, which I swear by for treating many things, overall, it’s a pretty helpful book.
 At only 134 pages, it’s much easier to navigate than some of my other books.

-In the future, I’d also really like to add this book, https://amzn.to/2wTrJwp to my arsenal of information on using homeopathic remedies to treat my pets.
+In the future, I’d also really like to add the book, ‘Homeopathic Care for Cats & Dogs’, https://amzn.to/2wTrJwp to my arsenal of information on using homeopathic remedies to treat my pets.
 I’ve read some really amazing stories about homeopathic remedies and as a staunch supporter of any treatment that doesn’t have dangerous or deadly side effects, I feel like homeopathy is another arrow in my quiver of treatment options.
+UPDATE: I was gifted this book by a very kind friend and follower and it is a very good resource that I’m glad to have.

 If you want to subscribe to my newsletter for updates on my new posts, enter your e-mail address below. (be sure to check your junk folder for confirmation)Follow me and my crew on Facebook